 Passionate about heritage-led sustainable management, Ataa's research spans the Middle East and North Africa, the heritage landscapes of the UK such as Liverpool and Bath, and the intangible cultural heritage of diaspora, with a spotlight on Syrian communities in the UK.
 Read more.

-She is an affiliated member of the Institute of Historic Building Conservation (IHBC), the Chair of the ICOMOS-UK Education, Training and Events Committee, and an Expert Member of International Scientific Committee of ICOMOS on Education and Training (CIF).
+Dr. Ataa Alsalloum holds a distinguished position as a member of the University of Liverpool Senate and is an integral figure in heritage and architectural education.
+Affiliated with the Institute of Historic Building Conservation (IHBC), she not only chairs the ICOMOS-UK Education, Training and Events Committee but also serves as an Expert Member of the International Scientific Committee of ICOMOS on Education and Training (CIF).

 At the Liverpool School of Architecture (LSA), she masterminded and now directs the MA in Sustainable Heritage Management , garnering recognition from IHBC, the UK's leading body for building conservation and historic environment expertise.

 Innovating in research-led education, Ataa and Dr. Nick Webb co-founded a a heritage related design studio in BA3, reflecting one of the University of Liverpool's key research themes: Heritage.
 Furthermore, she actively contributes as a member of both The Architectural and Urban History Group and the Religious Studies at Liverpool.